 Test your setup: After the physical assembly, run a test to make sure the antenna is connected to the SDR, and is receiving signals from satellites.
 You can use the SatNOGS client to schedule satellite passes.

-Track Satellite Passes: Use the Stellarium app to predict satellite passes and manually adjust the Yagi antenna for optimal reception.
+Track Satellite Passes: Use the Stellarium app to predict satellite passes and manually.
+The antenna has been designed for a wide range of frequencies with lots of satellites, so you won’t need to tune anything!

-Note that this step can be a bit confusing and will take a lot of trial and error without specialised equipment to check if it’s becoming optimal, so try to avoid this step if it is possible.
+Packing it up

+To pack up ground new antenna, first remove the small cap at the front.

+Next, remove the parasitic element tape measures and tape measure caps (the unsoldered ones), place them inside the tube and place the cap back on.

+Taking off the end caps of the driven element brackets, bend them around to the opposite side of the bracket and slide them into the holder.

+To reassemble the antenna, repeat steps 12a. to 12c in reverse!

+You’ve now finished the guide!

 HOW TO CORRECTLY CONNECT AN SMA/UHF CONNECTOR

 SMA/UHF Connectors are very delicate and should be taken care of when connecting and disconnecting cables.
 To reduce the risk of damaging the connector, a mechanism was created on the connector to allow a secure connection to be made without causing the pin in the connector to rotate and risk scratching the port or bending inside.